Context

 Bilateral Spending

 Bilateral channels are Germany’s preferred funding mechanism for agriculture.
-Within its special initiative, Life without Hunger, the BMZ focuses on global food security and enhancing agricultural resilience, as well as rural development.
-Accordingly, 35% of bilateral funding in total went to agricultural development and rural development in 2021.
+Within its special initiative, Life without Hunger, the BMZ focuses on global food security and enhancing agricultural resilience as well as rural development.
+Accordingly, 36% of bilateral funding in total went to agricultural development and rural development in 2022.
+This is more than 10% below the distribution of 2021, however, looking at absolute terms, agricultural development and rural development more than doubled between 2021 and 2022.

 Multilateral Spending and Commitments

-Most of Germany’s ODA to agriculture that was channeled as core funding to multilaterals in 2021 was provided to the GCF (42%).
-The EU institutions were the second-largest recipients (23%).
+Most of Germany’s ODA to agriculture channeled as core funding to multilaterals in 2022 was provided to the EU institutions, comprising 10.5% total ODA to agriculture.
+The GCF was the second-largest recipient, with 9.1% of Germany's total ODA to agriculture.

-In addition, Germany supports CGIAR and GAFSP.
+Germany supports CGIAR and GAFSP.
 While these are multilateral organizations, the funding is included in Germany’s earmarked bilateral ODA due to OECD classifications.
 In October 2020, the BMZ hosted GAFSP’s 2020-2025 replenishment kick-off and pledged US$228 million.
 On the sidelines of the World Bank Annual Meeting in Washington in October 2022, Germany announced that it will increase contributions to GAFSP by US$63 million in 2022.
+As of April 2023, Germany has committed US$582 million in total, making it the second largest donor after the US.

 The table below summarizes Germany’s recent commitments to multilaterals working on agricultural development.
 Some of these commitments are considered core funding to multilaterals, while others will are earmarked as bilateral funding from Germany.